How to Apply for a

 What are the requirements to become a substitute teacher?

-Where do I go to start the process to obtain a NJ substitute teacher certificate?
+How do I start the process to obtain a NJ substitute teacher certificate?

-1. Contact the Board of Education in the town in which you live or the town in which you have been accepted for placement.
-Ask for a substitute teacher application and criminal background check forms.
+1. Contact the Board of Education in the town in which you live or the town in which you have been accepted for placement and ask for a Universal Fingerprint Form (IDG_NJAPP_110113).
+Make sure the information on the top of the form is complete before trying to schedule an appointment.

 Disqualifying Offenses For Teacher Certification